Nursing, Associate Degree

 - application fees for N.C.
 State Board of Nursing National Council Licensure Examination; Students must provide a health and accident insurance certificate.

-All course work must be completed with a grade of “C” or better.
+All coursework must be completed with a grade of “C” or better.

 Students are required to verify that they are a citizen of the United States or an otherwise legally authorized resident.